 Ensure the spot you choose is shielded from strong winds and the sun at first.
 And if there is a risk of frost at night, you can bring the seedlings indoors overnight.

-Hardening off helps toughen the plants’ cell structures and reduces the chances of transplant shock or scalding.
+Hardening off helps develop robust plants by toughening the plants’ cell structures and reducing the chances of transplant shock or scalding.

 Planting Celebrity Tomatoes in the Garden